Ph-Alves/Ph-Alves/README.md

 > I’m currently learning swift and all of his frameworks like UIKit, SwiftUI, and data managment with CoreData and SwiftData.
 > How to reach me ph.costaalves@gmail.com

+---

+### What im studying
+Creating apps for iOS platform
+Modern architectures and good practices on apple ecosystem Creating games and apps in a form of learning
+Working in team, with tests and version control with git/github

 ### Stats
 <div>
   <a href="https://github.com/Ph-Alves">